 Rainwater Harvesting Systems – You may have by now heard the term “rainwater harvesting systems”, but you don’t 100% understand the term.
 Or you have heard the term and want to invest in such a system at your home?
 Well, in this article we will explain the full definition of rainwater harvesting systems, as well as the different types of systems you get in South Africa.
 This article will help you to make the decision on whether it is the right choice to invest so much easier.

-What does the term “Rainwater Harvesting Systems” mean?
+the term “Rainwater Harvesting Systems” mean?

 The term rainwater harvesting system, also known as rainwater collection systems or rainwater catchment systems, is technology that aids in the collection and storing of rainwater for human use.
 The rainwater harvesting systems range from the simplest form like barrels to more elaborate structures with pumps, tanks, and purification systems.
 Non-potable water is used to irrigate landscaping, flush toilets, wash dishes and washing the laundry.
 The non-potable water can even be purified for human consumption.

 With the water scarcity that has become a problem for many populated regions, rainwater harvesting systems that are installed are able to supply households and businesses with water to use in the dry seasons.
 This lessens the demand for water on the municipal systems.

 Rainwater mixes with both soluble and insoluble materials from the surfaces.
 This means the water collects dust and pollutants as it flows down through the atmosphere.
 Contaminants may include plants, fungi, and other organic materials, as well as inorganic substances like dissolved minerals, metals, chemicals or water-soluble paints.